-Microsoft recommends Visual Studio 2010 SP1 installation through online web installer.
-This will only install only the required packages needed to your computer.
-If you really preferred offline installation using ISO, then you need to make sure that ISO SHA1 hash key must verified before you install it in your machine.
+Microsoft recommends Visual Studio 2010 SP1 installation through an online web installer.
+The online web installer will install only the required packages needed on your computer.
+If you preferred offline installation using ISO, then you need to make sure that you must verify ISO SHA1 hash key before you install it in your machine.

 SHA1 is a cryptographic hash function.
-It’s result is usually expressed as a 160 bit hex number.
-SHA1 was developed by the NSA.
+Its result is usually expressed as a 160-bit hex number.
+The NSA developed SHA1.
 SHA1 is widely considered the successor to MD5.

-The actual preferred method to install Visual Studio 2010 SP is through web installer package.
-This will install only required packages on your machine.
-But, if you preferred offline installation, then to may need to download ISO once again from the Microsoft Download Center and verify the SHA1 hash before the installation.
-To compute the hash key, down load the File Checksum Integrity Verifier from Microsoft website.
-Once the checksum is verified and matched, you can go ahead for installation.
+The actual preferred method to install Visual Studio 2010 SP is through the web installer package.
+The web installer package will install only required packages on your machine.
+But, if you preferred offline installation, you may need to download ISO once again from the Microsoft Download Center and verify the SHA1 hash before the installation.
+To compute the hash key, download the File Checksum Integrity Verifier from Microsoft website.
+Once the checksum is verified and matched, you can go ahead with the installation.

 – Article ends here –